|

 Lew

+old.
 Wallace's aide, Maj.
-Max Woodhull, could then be heard to have cried "My
+Max Woodhull, could then be heard to have cried

-God!
+"My God!
 They are all killed!"
-The rebels had disappeared, leaving a few
+The rebels had disappeared, leaving a

 July

-at daylight.
-No longer in the lead, the 22nd cavalry marched on for 20 miles.
+marched at daylight.
+No longer in the lead, the 22nd cavalry marched on for 20

+miles.
 The road to Rockville was long and tiring.
-It was eight feet wide and dirt.
-As
+It was eight feet wide and

-they tramped down the road, because there had been no rain for several weeks, a
+dirt.
+As they tramped down the road, because there had been no rain for several

-brown dust and grit cloud filled the air.
-Wounds were covered with dust, spit
+weeks, a brown dust and grit cloud filled the air.
+Wounds were covered with

-was brown like the dust and creased skin was raw from trapped gritty dirt.
-The
+dust, spit was brown like the dust and creased skin was raw from trapped gritty

-day was hot and humid, causing the men to straggle out, some to suffer
+dirt.
+The day was hot and humid, causing the men to straggle out, some to

-Hysttstown and Clarksburg.
-Refugees fled before the Confederate army, flooding
+and Clarksburg.
+Refugees fled before the Confederate army, flooding Washington.

-Washington.
-The people were stunned that the Rebels were so close to the capitol,
+The people were stunned that the Rebels were so close to the capitol, which was

 During